stanstaton/wdi_assessments/weekly_assessments/w10-conceptual.md

 #### 15. When defining a class, what is the naming convention?
 (1 point)

-##### Q16) What is the name of the special method in a class that is automatically called when creating an instance of the class?
+#### 16. What is the name of the special method in a class that is automatically called when creating an instance of the class?
+(1 point)